Zane Maloney: Euroformula Open Championship

 In January 2020, Maloney reunited with Carlin to contest in the 2020 Euroformula Open.
 He scored his debut podium in the second race of the season at the Hungaroring, having finished fourth the day before.
 His next podium came the next round in Circuit Paul Ricard, but this would end up being his final podium finish of the season.
-After scoreless rounds in Spielberg and Spa the Barbadian finished the season eighth in the drivers' standings, one position and point behind teammate Ido Cohen.
+After scoreless rounds in Spielberg and Spa, Maloney finished the season eighth in the drivers' standings, one position and point behind teammate Ido Cohen.